9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 It would be ideal if we could somehow take the standard `State` monad and add failure handling to it, without resorting to the wholesale construction of custom monads by hand.
-The standard monads in the `mtl` library don\'t allow us to combine them.
+The standard monads in the `mtl` library don't allow us to combine them.
 Instead, the library provides a set of *monad transformers*[^1] to achieve the same result.

-A monad transformer is similar to a regular monad, but it\'s not a standalone entity: instead, it modifies the behaviour of an underlying monad.
+A monad transformer is similar to a regular monad, but it's not a standalone entity: instead, it modifies the behaviour of an underlying monad.
 Most of the monads in the `mtl` library have transformer equivalents.
 By convention, the transformer version of a monad has the